jpxcz/chat-app/README.md

 On browser: localhost:8050

-⋅⋅⋅ Note: if the server or bot start before RabbitMQ, wait 10secs for connection to the service
+⋅⋅⋅ Note: if the server or bot start before RabbitMQ, wait 10secs for connection to the service Also, usually I gitignore the .env file but for this project I decided to leave it for easier run

 ## TODO
 * Historical Chat